 - When the filling is cool enough to handle, you may start assembling.
 Place each leaf with veins facing up on a level surface, then put a heaping teaspoon of the filling on the bottom half.

-- Starting by folding from the bottom, then fold each side inwards and roll up tightly into a cigarette shape (not too thick like a cigar).
+- Start by folding from the bottom, then fold each side inwards and roll up tightly into a cigarette shape (not too thick like a cigar).
 See the rolling guide photos in the recipe for clarification.

 - In a wide saucepan, place a few vine leaves at the bottom to line the surface to prevent our dolmas from burning.